 Cascade Copper Closes Tranche of Financing

+Vancouver, January 3, 2025 - Cascade Copper Corp.
+(CSE: "CASC") ("Cascade" or the "Company") would like to amend the release dated January 2, 2025, that misquoted the amount of funds raised in the tranche of financing that recently closed.
+The correct aggregate gross proceeds amount is $78,000.01 (CDN).
+The remaining information in the release is correct and is included below:

-Vancouver - Cascade Copper Corp.
-(CSE: "CASC") ("Cascade" or the "Company") is pleased to announce that it has closed a tranche of its previously announced non-brokered private placement of units ("Units"), for aggregate gross proceeds of $75,300 (CDN) (the "Offering").
+Cascade Copper Corp.
+(CSE: "CASC") ("Cascade" or the "Company") is pleased to announce that it has closed a tranche of its previously announced non-brokered private placement of units ("Units"), for aggregate gross proceeds of $78,000.01 (CDN) (the "Offering").

 This tranche of the Offering consisted of the issuance of an aggregate of 1,250,000 Critical Minerals Flow-Through units (the "FT Unit") at a price of $0.04 per FT Unit and 799,999 Non-Flow-Through Units (the "NFT Units") at a price of $0.035 per NFT Unit.
 Each FT Unit and NFT Unit is comprised of one common share and one half common share purchase warrant (the "Warrant").
 Each full Warrant is exercisable into a common share at a price of $0.07 for a period of 24 months from the closing of the first tranche of the Offering (the "Closing Date").